jprante/jprante.github.com/_posts/elasticsearch/2012-07-26-Mmap-with-Lucene.md

 I traced the 64-bit server trends now for more than ten years.
 The future is not hard to see.
 Servers will be equipped with more and faster RAM, and terabytes of main memory will become popular.
 For Lucene-based applications it means that RAM-only installations will become more important.

 Uwe Schindler's article reminded me of the huge progress of recent server technology.
-I appreciate all the hard engineers work designing so extraordinary systems that most annoying resource limits and performance bottlenecks almost have become part of the past.
+I appreciate all the hard work of engineering such extraordinary systems that most annoying resource limits and performance bottlenecks almost have become part of the past.

 If you belong to those who are not blessed with the latest and greatest 64bit PC server hardware available or you are simply tied to maintain older OSs and applications, do not expect too much from ``mmap``'ed Lucene directories.
 With older hardware, obsolete operating system versions, or tight memory resources, ``mmap``'ed Lucene directories and ``mlockall``ed Lucene processes are not always a neat solution.